 Download and add your iOS Distribution pushio_config.json file to your project.
 This is the Distribution config file and will co-exist in your project alongside the pushio_config_debug.json file you previously added for development.

 Lastly, make sure you have created a push-enabled distribution provisioning profile for your application and that your Xcode project is properly Code Signed for Distribution

-Now that you have completed the basic configuration and have tested push notifications, we recommend that you continue to the following topics:
+Now that you have completed the basic configurations, it's time to prepare your app for the additional capabilities available when you use Oracle Responsys to send your push and in-app messaging campaigns.
+We recommend that you continue to the following topics: